AmirahAdnan/Artificial-Intelligence-Project/README.md

 _____________________________________________________________
 ## 3.0  DATASET

 In this project, we will discuss about our Face Recognition Attandance System which will detailing how our computer vision or deep learning pipeline will be implemented.
 From there, we will review the dataset to train our custom face attandance detector.
-The implementation of a Python script will be shown in this article to train a face attandance detector on our dataset using Keras and TensorFlow.
+The implementation of a Python script will be shown in this article to train a face attandance detector on our dataset.
 We will use this Python script to train a face attandance detector and review the results.

 We will proceed to implement two additional Python scripts by using: